Discovering The Flooded Ghost Town Of Hill, NH

 The location and history of Hill, NH as an old town site that was constantly flooded every spring and was eventually relocated to a bluff, holds historical significance.
 The decision to relocate the entire community in the early 1900s was made due to the area’s frequent flooding.

-The residents of Hill moved all the buildings to the bluff, which is now known as New Hill.
+The residents of Hill moved all the buildings to the bluff, now known as New Hill.
 The abandoned old town site is a reminder of the challenges early settlers face in the region, and the community’s perseverance to find a new location to rebuild their homes and businesses.

 Today, the few remaining cellar holes, wrought iron railing, and a lonely tree in the center serve as reminders of the town’s past.
 The flooded ghost town of Hill, NH is a fascinating place to visit and explore, providing a glimpse into the region’s history and the challenges early settlers face.